To what extent did Joe Hill’s involvement in labor unions influence the perception of his trial?

 Photo by Photo courtesy of J. Willard Marriot Digital Library

-Before and during Hill’s trial, an outpouring of public support for him came from around the world, especially from fellow Wobblies.
-The trial became controversial in part because of Joe Hill’s status as a leader in this radical international labor union.
-Many demanded that he be released.
-Some wrote letters that threatened Utah government officials’ lives.
-After Hill’s conviction, Utah’s governor, William Spry, received hundreds of letters calling for a stay of execution for Hill.
-Among the many that wrote in Hill’s defense were President Woodrow Wilson, the Swedish Minister, Hellen Keller, and labor union leaders Eugene Debs and Samuel Gompers.
+Before and during Hill’s trial, people from around the world (especially fellow Wobblies) showed their support for Joe Hill.
+They thought was innocent.
+The trial became very controversial, partially because Hill was a leader in the radical international union.
+Many people demanded that he be released, and some even wrote letters that threatened Utah government officials.
+After Hill’s conviction, Utah’s governor, William Spry, received hundreds of letters calling for the execution to be postponed.
+Among the many that wrote in Hill’s defense were President Woodrow Wilson, the Swedish Minister, Hellen Keller, and labor union leaders like Eugene Debs.
 But not everyone agreed.
 Many letter-writers encouraged Governor Spry to carry out the court’s verdict and execute Hill.
-Hill demanded a new trial, but his unwillingness to provide more information about his alibi convinced court officials that his trial had been fair.

 Photo by Photo courtesy of J. Willard Marriot Digital Library